-MS2 at UC Irvine School of Medicine
+MS2 at Harvard Medical School

 Our carefully-selected editing team is currently made up of medical students who have completed our rigorous screening, application, and training process.
 Some of our editors have either sat on admissions committees or have contributed in some capacity to admissions at their school.
 It’s critical for your essays to be viewed from multiple different perspectives, so we make it a priority to have a very diverse team of editors.

 First, a quick summary why Doctors don’t make good editors…